Cam-Can-Do/Cam-Can-Do/README.md

 - Computer Science and Cybersecurity Student
-- I use this account for everything from side projects, private school-related projects, personal knowlege management notes, and syncing my leetcode solutions.
+- I use this account for everything from side projects, private school-related work, personal knowlege management notes, and syncing my leetcode solutions.